- What to expect if your financed car is totaled with full coverage

 - What does full coverage actually cover in a totaled car scenario?

-- How to buy a new car after a total loss
+- How to buy a new car after your vehicle is totaled

 - How does gap insurance work in the case of a totaled car with full coverage?